 Instead of: Crackers

 Don’t be fooled by whole wheat or whole grain crackers – they still fall under the category of processed foods and will certainly come with unhealthy additives.
 Opt instead, for a bowl of unsalted popcorn that will give you the same long-lasting crunchy satisfaction sans the extra calories.
-Popcorn is a whole grain, which again, fills you up with a healthy
+Popcorn is a whole grain, which again, fills you up with a healthy dose of fiber – a nutrient that is essential to work your metabolism and burn more calories.

 8. Water With Lemon And Mint